Programs and Services of the Juvenile Court

 Licensed social work/mental health professionals within Fairfield County Juvenile Court’s Behavioral Health (BH) team provide mental health and substance abuse assessments for juveniles referred from Court Case Managers and Specialists or by the Judge/Magistrates.

 If through their interview with the youth and parent(s) it is determined that further counseling or treatment is needed, the team will make a referral for the youth to the most appropriate community resource or provide short-term in-house counseling.
 The BH team also is available for immediate lethality screening and referral when a youth is at risk for suicide or is a threat to others.
-As part of the 2022 reorganization, a Behavioral Health Specialist focused on family engagement was added to the BH team to engage, education, advocate for, and support parents/caregivers who have youth in Juvenile Court programming; as well as to facilitate meetings to support family voice and choice.

 Resource Center